 The type of dentures covered in your Medicare Part C plan will depend on the benefits outlined in the plan.
 Some Medicare Advantage plans will cover all types of dentures, including implant-retained dentures, while others are more specific.

-If you already have a Part C plan and aren’t sure what your insurance covers, you can ask your dental office to send in a pre-determination to the insurance company.
+If you already have a Part C plan and are not sure what your insurance covers, you can ask your dental office to send in a pre-determination to the insurance company.
 This will tell you exactly what coverage you have and what your financial responsibility will be.